antadde/N-SDM/README.md

 # About N-SDM

 Uniting species distribution modelling (SDM) techniques into one high-performance computing (HPC) pipeline, we developed N-SDM, an SDM platform aimed at delivering reproducible outputs for standard biodiversity assessments.
 N-SDM was built around a spatially-nested framework, intended at facilitating the combined use of species occurrence data retrieved from multiple sources and at various spatial scales.
-N-SDM allows combining two models fitted with species and covariate data retrieved from global to local scales, which is useful for addressing the issue of spatial niche truncation.
+N-SDM allows combining two models fitted with species and covariate data retrieved from global to regional scales, which is useful for addressing the issue of spatial niche truncation.
 The set of state-of-the-art SDM features embodied in N-SDM includes a newly devised covariate selection procedure, five modelling algorithms, an algorithm-specific hyperparameter grid search and the ensemble of small-models approach.
 N-SDM is designed to be run on HPC environments, allowing the parallel processing of thousands of species at the same time.

 # Prerequisites